dellsystem/dellsystem.github.io/_posts/2016-11-18-predicting-elections.md

 ## Lessons learned

-If I had done this analysis before the election, I certainly would have been less quick to believe that Clinton was a landslide, as many polls predicted.
+If I had done this analysis before the election, I certainly would have been less quick to believe that Clinton would have won in a landslide, as many polls predicted.

 Of course, I say this with the privilege of hindsight and confirmation bias.
-If Hillary had won, would I have performed the same analysis?
-If so, would I have discarded the results when they indicated a Trump victory?
-It's possible.
+If she _had_ won, would I still have performed this analysis afterward?
+Would I have discarded the results when they indicated a Trump victory?
+Maybe; I don't know.
 At the same time, it may be that these endorsements form an important bellwether for the election results, meaning that Clinton wouldn't have had a chance unless more Republicans in Congress had decided to endorse her over third-party